roboto-ai/cookiecutter-roboto-actions/{{cookiecutter.__project_slug}}/README.md

 ```
 {% endif %}

-_Running without `--dry-run` will have side-effects, like creating events in Roboto._
+_Running without `--dry-run` may have side-effects, depending on how this action is implemented!
+See relevant section in [DEVELOPING.md](DEVELOPING.md#code-organization-best-practices) for more._

 Full usage:
 ```bash